opitzconsulting/orcas/_docs/en/usage.md

 - Delete Column (unless the column is empty)
 - Delete Table (unless the table is empty)

 Both changes are applied, if the table is empty (or if the column only conatins null values).
-In the Orderentry example it will initially runwithout errors (because all the tables are empty initially).
+In the simple-example example it will initially runwithout errors (because all the tables are empty initially).
 But if you write data into the tables, then this leads to an error message.

 *Notices*: If an error like this occurres no changes are made to the schema, thus it can't happen that a transfer was only "half" performed.

 This lock can be avoided with the so-called "dropmode".
-In the Orderentry example you need to change the entry *dropmode="false"* into *dropmode="true"* in the build.xml.
+In the simple-example example you need to change the entry *dropmode="false"* into *dropmode="true"* in the build.xml.

 **It's generally not recommended to activate the "dropmode", because in some instances (import of an old version/ Merge error / renaming) it can lead to data loss.